readex-eu/readex-docker/README.md

    `docker run -it --rm docker/readex_gcc7.3.0`

+#### Note
+All environment variables that are required to use the individual tools in the READEX tool suite are set in the docker image.

-For questions, contact us at https://www.readex.eu/index.php/contact/
+For questions, contact us at https://www.readex.eu/index.php/contact/, or the author (Venkatesh Kannan, venkatesh.kannan@ichec.ie).